-Note: The applicant cannot submit his/her application without your documents; therefore, it is important that you meet the applicant's deadline.
+Note: The applicant cannot submit the application without your documents; therefore, it is important that you meet the applicant's deadline.

 Send your documents electronically to the applicant.
-The applicant will upload the documents to his/her application.
+The applicant will upload the documents to the application.

 The award requires, at a minimum, a primary mentor and a secondary mentor who will provide counsel and direction and scholarship oversight.
 Up to two additional mentors may be named to the mentoring team.
 A mentoring team approach with a committed lead mentor is an essential piece.
 Applicants should clearly define each person’s role as part of the mentoring team.

 The primary and secondary mentors should have, most importantly, prior history of successfully mentoring early career investigators to independence, track records of high quality investigation, academic accomplishment, and should be invested in the career progress of the early career scientist.
 The mentors’ primary function is to work with the applicant to develop the application and training plan, make necessary arrangements with the institution to conduct the proposed research work, enforce the appropriate timelines for accomplishment of the work, and guide the awardee toward a productive career in his/her chosen field.

 - One individual must be identified as the primary mentor who will coordinate the candidate’s research.
 The primary mentor should be an active investigator in the area of the proposed research and be committed both to the applicant’s career development and to the direct supervision of the applicant’s research.
 The mentors must document the availability of dedicated sufficient research support (e.g. time and effort) and facilities for high-quality research.

 - At least one mentor must be from outside of the applicant’s institution or department.

 - One mentor should be committed to guiding the applicant’s future grant writing endeavors (such as, how to write an R01 or equivalent).